alexsanjoseph/compareDF/README.md

 the data frame and lesser on the data itself.
 I was not able to easily identify and isolate what has changed in the data itself.
 So I decided to write one for myself.
 That is what `compareDF` package is all about.

+The output can be visualized either on the RStudio Viewer, or sent to a file as an `HTML` or an `XLSX` file.

 # Usage